cecileung1208/Stock-Market-Trend-Analysis/README.md

 ## Requirements

-1. Create a VBA script that will display the results of the following information for each stock:
+#### 1. Create a VBA script that will display the results of the following information for each stock:

-* Ticker Symbol
+* Ticker Symbol<br>
 * Annual Change between:
     * Opening Price at the Beginning of the Year
-    * Closing Price at the End of the Year
+    * Closing Price at the End of the Year<br>
 * Percent Change between:
     * Opening Price at the Beginning of the Year
     * Closing Price at the End of the Year
 * Total Stock Volume

-2. Use conditional formatting that will highlight positive change in green and negative change in red.
+#### 2. Use conditional formatting that will highlight positive change in green and negative change in red.

 ## Resources